hsudml/aframe/README.md

 # A-Frame Project

 Built with [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.
-Make WebVR with HTML and Entity-Component.
-Works on Vive, Rift, desktop, mobile platforms.
+Make WebVR with HTML and Entity-Components.
+Works on Vive, Rift, desktop, mobile platforms, though controller functionality can get a bit confusing.

 Click and drag on desktop.
 Open it on a smartphone and use the device motion sensors.
 Or [plug in a VR headset](https://webvr.rocks)!

 ## How-to

 If you are interested in remixing this but don't know where to start - you're here!
-This is a beginner tutorial project that you can start remixing following the instructions below.
+This is a beginner tutorial project that you can start remixing by following the instructions below.

 ### Docs